How to handle Coveragescanner error messages and warnings

 and b.cpp

-must be compiled with different flags: The symbol A
+are compiled with different flags, where the symbol A

 but not for b.cpp

-.
-If this project is compiled with a makefile, it could look like this;
+If this project was compiled with a Makefile

 When such a project is compiled with instrumentation enabled, the warning from above appears.
 Its full text is: